Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/serving/index.md

 * [Serving Spark Model](spark.md)
 @@@

-In this page you will find articles that will help you to serve your models built with various frameworks and languages using the Hydrosphere platform.
+On this page you will find articles that will help you to serve your models built with various frameworks and languages using the Hydrosphere platform.

 @@toc { depth=1 }